 - Mixed waste may be sent to a Material Recovery Facility (MRF) for diversion of recyclables.

 Burbank Businesses with a small amount of recycling may be able to drop off at the Burbank Recycle Center.
-For those with Household Hazardous Waste and other items probitited from trash or recycling should make arrangements with a specialized collection service.
+Those with Household Hazardous Waste and other items probitited from trash or recycling should make arrangements with a specialized collection service.

 Construction and Demolition (C&D) waste represents a significant part of the solid waste stream, with current estimates at 20-30 percent of the total tonnage.
 Much of this material can be reused or recycled, conserving natural resources and saving valuable landfill space.

 In response to State-mandated waste reduction goals, and as part of the City’s continued efforts to reduce landfilled tonnage, the City adopted the Construction and Demolition Waste Management Ordinance.
-The ordinance requires that certain demolition and/or construction projects divert at least 75 percent of waste either through recycling, salvage or deconstruction.
+The ordinance requires that certain demolition and/or construction projects divert at least 65% of waste either through recycling, reuse, salvage, or deconstruction.
+Visit Building & Safety's Building Codes page for additional information.

 - CALGreen – California’s Green Building Standards.